James88wang/Dashboard-Node-Js-Project/README.md

 ### To start using the project

-1. Create a user by signing up
+1. Create a user by signing up or use pre-populate user credentials to connect

 2. Sign in with your credentials
 3. Add metrics, specifying the name and the value in the `m_name` and `Value` input fields, and clicking on the `Post metric` button
 4. Display all the metrics by clicking on the `Get All Metrics` button